About My Classes

 What did you do before you became a colonic therapist?

-Before I became a colonic hydrotherapist, I was a Family Therapist at a drug treatment center for women.
-I worked with children and families who were recovering from the impact of a parent’s drug addiction.
-I do draw on my past experience in my current work.
-For me and for many people I know, changing one’s diet or lifestyle can be a struggle.
-We have become attached to our sugar, alcohol, coffee, etc. They temporarily comfort us when life gets tough.
+Besides a colon hydrotherapist, I am also a social worker.
+I have always been fascinated by the mind and body and the interaction between the two.
+My interests include areas such as the biology of the stress response and the power of our mind to shift that experience of stress.
+I am also fascinated by the role of inflammation in the health of the gut-brain axis and the power of food to cool those inflammatory fires.
+And I am interested in why sometimes we can have the right information, but still feel unable to put that knowledge into practice.
+We may feel stuck in old habits or overly attached to our sugar, alcohol, or coffee because they temporarily comfort us when life gets tough.
 Shining the light of awareness on the energy behind those attachments can give us a little more wiggle room, and a little more freedom to make healthier choices.
 Practices such as mindfulness, mediation, yoga, and breathwork have helped me to find that bit of wiggle room and a greater sense of freedom in my own choices.
 It is my hope that my past experiences help me to support my clients as they explore their own process of expanding awareness and making healthier choices.

 What has been your greatest reward as a colonic therapist?